xenral/react-keyhub/README.md

 - 🌐 **Context Awareness**: Define shortcuts that only work in specific contexts
 - 🔢 **Sequence Support**: Create shortcuts that require a sequence of key presses
 - 🎨 **Theming Support**: Light, dark, and auto themes for the shortcut sheet
-- 📱 **Responsive Layouts**: Modal, sidebar, and inline layouts for the shortcut sheet
+- 📱 **Responsive Layouts**: Modal and sidebar layouts for the shortcut sheet
 - 💡 **Type Suggestions**: Enhanced hooks with autocomplete for registered shortcuts

 ## Installation